MaxKusnadi/is4302-webapp/README.md

 `app.controller` is where we control the data flow i.e. what to show, what to store in the database

-`app.blockchain` is where we call the blockchain rest server
+be`app.blockchain` is where we call the blockchain rest server

 ## How to setup
 - Clone this